AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 You will need to undertake a comprehensive assessment of your current AEM source code against the notable changes and deprecated features to determine the level of effort expected in the transition journey.

 The number of findings will directly influence the timelines and overall project success.
-Therefore, it is recommended to uncover as much as possible to plan the delivery or to initiate the conversations needed to redesign any customizations required to be in line with AEM as a Cloud Service best practices.
+Therefore, it is recommended to uncover as much as possible to plan the delivery or to initiate the conversations needed to redesign any customizations required to be in line with AEM as a Cloud Service best practice.

 **Best Practice Analyzer**